-- 4.169.
+4.167.
 There is a significant range and depth of material considerations of relevance to a strategic-scale development proposal.
-These considerations vary in age and relevance and some are emerging and will remain material considerations for example the Planning White Paper.
-Some are emerging and are likely to become development plan policy such as the Local Plan Part 2. - 4.170.
-Where new development plan policy is adopted prior to determination of the planning application, it is appropriate for the Applicants and ENC to discuss relevant considerations which might inform the shaping of planning conditions and planning obligations. - 4.171.
+These considerations vary in age and relevance and some are emerging and will remain material considerations for example the NPPF.
+Some are emerging and are likely to become development plan policy such as the Local Plan Part 2.

+- 4.168.
+Where new development plan policy is adopted prior to determination of the Planning Application, it is appropriate for the Applicants and NNC to discuss relevant considerations which might inform the shaping of planning conditions and planning obligations. - 4.169.
 SPD and guidance is not part of the development plan.
-The extent to which the above is relevant to the Proposed Development being part of the Rushden East SUE is for the decision-taker in respect of the planning application. - 4.172.
+The extent to which the above is relevant to the Proposed Development being part of the Rushden East SUE is for the decision-taker in respect of the Planning Application. - 4.170.
 Overall, it is considered that the Proposed Development is sustainable development which complies with relevant development plan policies.
-There are no material considerations which indicate that a decision on the planning application should be taken other than in accordance with development plan policy.
+There are no material considerations which indicate that a decision on the Planning Application should be taken other than in accordance with development plan policy.
 This means that planning permission should be granted subject to planning conditions and planning obligations.

-Technical Assessment
+5. Technical Assessment

 - 5.1.
-An aim of the Applicants in preparing the outline planning application is to demonstrate a technically robust proposal taking a lead from pre-application discussions including the EIA Scoping. - 5.2.
+An aim of the Applicants in preparing and updating the Planning Application is to demonstrate a technically robust proposal taking a lead from pre-application discussions including the EIA Scoping and responses to the application. - 5.2.
 Being technically robust and subject to planning conditions and planning obligations, will help to ensure the delivery of sustainable development as part of the Rushden East SUE. - 5.3.
 The Applicants' have a full consultant team in place dealing with matters ranging from ground conditions through to transport planning. - 5.4.
 This technical assessment is a relatively brief overview of the survey and assessment work.
 For full details, each report and section of the Environmental Statement (ES) should be referred to.